Dual Diagnosis Treatment Goldsboro, NC

 Services included:

-• Rehab for teenagers, transitional-age young adults and rehab for adult women
+• Treatment for teenagers, adult women and transitional-age young adults

 Family First Support Center Inc - 12.0 miles from Goldsboro, NC

-Family First Support Center Inc is a dual diagnosis treatment center in Mount Olive, North Carolina that offers treatment for substance use and mental health disorders that include PTSD as well as antisocial personality disorder.
+Family First Support Center Inc is a dual-diagnosis treatment center in Mount Olive, NC that provides treatment for substance use and mental health disorders that include PTSD as well as binge eating.

 Address: 110 SW Center Street, Mount Olive, NC 28365 in Wayne County